Jarvis-Tse/IVO/README.md

 6.calculate_avg.py

-Usage: change the two commented variables to read in the hierarchy csv file from 3.summarize_subset.py then analyze the data by depth
+Usage: Change the two commented variables to read in the hierarchy csv file from 3.summarize_subset.py then analyze the data by depth.
+Run the file directly.

 Example output: statistics_by_depth.csv